Logilype/school-caf-kiosk/README.md

 5. **User Interface:**
    - The user interface is designed to be simple and intuitive, with a focus on displaying information clearly and attractively.
    - The system uses HTML, CSS, and JavaScript to render the content, with a consistent design theme across different pages.

+### Planned features:

+- Audit log system for tracking changes, meaning which user made what changes in the dashboard.
+- Language selector (I have marked the part in settings that it's a placeholder.)
+- Edit menu table
+- Manage menu entries and sort by type (i.e. cafeteria menu, ToGo menu, salads etc.)
+- Manage advertisements to display on the monitor (i.e. a class in the school is going to sell cakes in the break on a particular day)

 ### How It Works: